-What is OCD
+What is OCD• OCD is a liar.
+It keeps

-OCD is a liar.
-It keeps coming up all day everyday.
-It makes you physically exhausted at the end of the day.
-It tells you "you can't do that" but you really can.
-He's telling you that you'll be uncomfortable or that something bad will happen.
+veryday.
+It makes yot

+physically exhausted at

+the end of the day.
+It

+tells you "you can't do

+the's telling you that

+you'l be uncomfortable

+or that something bads